 If recording with your own device camera, you will have a variety of different settings depending on the device that you are using.
 Apple & Android devices will typically have settings you can change before you start recording, which will let you record at different resolutions, with the typical standard being Full HD (1080p) and other options to raise or lower that.
 Select a lower resolution (720p or 480p) before you start recording.

-After you’ve made the recording, either transfer the video to your computer by using OneDrive or Email and submit to Blackboard normally.
-You can also submit to Blackboard from your mobile device by logging into www.bb.reading.ac.uk on your phone browser.
+After you’ve made the recording, either transfer the video to your computer by using OneDrive or Email and upload to YuJa.
+You can also record directly to YuJa using the mobile app.

 - Try to keep the file-size as small as you can.
-Bigger file sizes will take longer to upload, and if they are too big, the upload could fail.
+Bigger file sizes will take longer to upload.

 - Submit early when your assignment is video-based, do not risk running out the clock and leave yourself time to render again to a smaller file size if you need to.